LaurentTardif/bibliography/architecture/Dependencies/DependenciesManagement.md

 ## Challenges

-Maven projects can use numerous dependencies to accomplish the tasks the build process to produce the binaries requires.
+Code projects can use numerous dependencies to accomplish the tasks the build process to produce the binaries requires.
 These dependencies may contain bugs or security holes.
 They may also evolve with each new version to add new features or correct flaws or bugs.

 > In order to maintain applications correctly over time, it is essential to control the versions of the dependencies used.

-Java project dependencies:
+In case of Java/Maven project, the dependencies:

-* should be necessary and sufficient, no transitive dependencies explicitly define.
+* should be **necessary and sufficient**, no transitive dependencies explicitly define.
-* should be versionned, do not let the system choose for you what's you are using.
+* should be **versionned**, do not let the system choose for you what's you are using.
-* should define the scope (test, build, run)
+* should **define the scope** (test, build, run), do not go to production with tests dependencies
-* should be updated regularly.
+* should be **updated regularly**, do not keep bug or security issues in your application

-## A few reminders
+* avoid using **multiple dependencies** for the same functionality

-### Reference documentation
+## Reference documentation

 * [Maven](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html)

-## Transitive Dependencies Management

-If an application A uses a dependency B and B uses a dependency C, then dependency C is a transitive dependency for application A.

-### Maven's dependency resolution mechanism
+## Maven's dependency resolution mechanism

 When a dependency is present at several points in a project's dependency tree, the dependency that is "closest" is selected. (you may find the full details in "Dependency mediation" paragraph in the reference documentation mentioned above)